 So we have this one instance of lashon hara in the Bible but what does the Bible say about the sin of gossip overall?
 After all, as we have established, some gossip is true, some is not.

 Some is repeated in good conscience, some without it being for a constructive reason and some is repeated to outright harm someone or drive a wedge between people.
 We may call that having a backbiting tongue.

 Before we get to what the Bible says about gossip, let me just share what the opinion of the sages were.

-The sages have taught that it is greater harm to hurt someone personally than financially because a person can always replace money but the shame that person incurs goes on and could follow him for his lifetime.
+The sages have taught that it is a greater harm to hurt someone personally than financially because a person can always replace money but the shame that person incurs goes on and could follow him for his lifetime.
 They were of the opinion that to embarrass someone in public was akin to murder.

-It would seem the Apostolic Writings would agree.
+It would seem that Jesus would agree.

 1 John 3:15 says:

 So let’s go on to more of what the Bible says.

 First, let me say that if someone comes to you in confidence to seek counsel or advice about an issue and you repeat that to another person without their consent, you need to examine your motives!